 |14.
 "You're just angry at God because something bad happened in your childhood."||

 Nope.
 I might just as well say (conjecture) that you're clinging to an imaginary Sky Daddy because of something bad that happened in your childhood.

 And I can't be angry at a god I don't believe in.
-Although the description of "God" that I read in the Bible does make me want to throw up.
+Although the descriptions of "God" that I read in the Bible make me want to throw up.

 Think about it: If I were "angry at god," I wouldn't be an atheist!

 |15.
 "Some Christian(s) must have really hurt your feelings at some point."||

 Christians have hurt my feelings, and Christians have been kind to me, and Christians have even gone to bed with me and had sex (and it was GOOD sex).
 But that's because Christians are just like everybody else.

 But yes, occasionally a Christian has been a jerk.